Family Dispute Resolution

 AnglicareNT

-Anglicare NT – Resolve For the Kids (Parenting Orders Program)
+Anglicare NT – For the Kids – A Program for Parents Experiencing Separation

 For the Kids’ helps parents understand what makes co-parenting work and to build skild and their capacity to sustain a cooperative co-parenting arrangement following separation,in the best interest of their children.
 The program helps parents understand the effects of conflict on children, build positive communication and reduce court action.
 For the Kids offers: individual counselling for parents; individual counselling for children and For the Kids group education short courses.
 Check website for course availability,noting indiviual sessions and followup support cna also be provided. *We use a sliding scale to set fees.
 Let us know if you are experiencing financial difficulties or are on a low income.
 No-one is excluded.
 Fees will be negotiated at your first appointment.